Nazi racial theories: Racial hierarchy

-Aryan: Germanic and Nordic
+Highest Aryans: Germanic and Nordic

-Hitler in his speeches and writings referred to the supposed existence of an "Aryan race" that he believed founded a superior type of humanity.
-According to Nazi ideology, the purest stock of Aryans were the Nordic people of Germany, England, the Netherlands and Scandinavia.
-The Nazis defined Nordics as being identified by their tall stature (average 175 cm), their long faces, their prominent chins, their narrow and straight or aquiline noses with a high base, their lean builds, their doliocephalic skulls, their straight and light hair, their light eyes, and their fair skin.
-The Nazis regarded the Germans as well as the English, Danish, Norwegian, and Swedish as the most racially pure in Europe.
+In his speeches and writings, Hitler referred to the supposed existence of an Aryan race, a race that he believed founded a superior type of humanity.
+According to Nazi ideology, the purest stock of Aryans were the Nordic people of Germany, England, the Netherlands, and Scandinavia.
+The Nazis defined Nordics as being identified by their tall stature (average 175 cm), their long faces, their prominent chins, their narrow and straight or aquiline noses with a high base, their lean builds, their dolichocephalic skulls, their straight and light hair, their light eyes, and their fair skin.
+The Nazis regarded the Germans as well as the English, Danes, Norwegians, and Swedes as the most racially pure in Europe.
+Indeed, members of the Schutzstaffel (SS) considered Aryans not to be of a single ethnic group, and did not have to be exclusively German, but instead could be selected from populations across Europe to create the "master race".
+The normative German term for them was that there existed an arisches Volk (Aryan people), not arische Rasse (Aryan race).

+The Nazis believed that the Germanic peoples of Northwestern Europe belonged to a racially superior Nordic subset of the larger Aryan race, who were regarded as the only true culture-bearers in civilized society.
+'Aryan' world history became the link between East and West, also between the Old World and New World.
+The principal dogma, in this Nazi historiography, was that the glories of all human civilizations were creations of the 'Aryan' master race, a culture-bearing race.
+The Nordic (Germanic) Aryans did not develop into great civilizations in ancient history because they lived in the cold, damp, and harsh environment for a long time.
+However, they kept their purity intact and later only the Germanic Aryans at the end of history would eventually conquer and dominate the world because of their purity was maintained, being proved during the Germanic domain of Industrial Revolution (the Slavs later mixed with Asiatic peoples during the Middle Ages and lost their racial purity and superior talent).